Commission (art): History

 During the Renaissance, visual art flourished in the cities of Italy due to the patronage of wealthy merchants and government officials, such as Cesare Borgia.
 Leonardo da Vinci earned steady commissions for artwork ranging from paintings (such as the Virgin of the Rocks for the Church of San Francisco Grande), to murals (The Last Supper for the monastery church of Santa Maria della Grazia), to sculptures (the Gran Cavallo at Sforza).
 The most famous commissioned artwork of the Renaissance may be the Sistine Chapel ceiling at the Vatican, painted by Michelangelo as a commission for Pope Julius II.

+In the internet era, art commissions are used as a consistent revenue model for independent online artists on various online art platforms, such as DeviantArt and Pixiv.
+According to a 2014 Hiscox report, online sales of artworks are estimated to have generated approximately $1.57 billion, 1.6% of the entire art market.

 Commissions and visual artist

 Today, public artworks may be commissioned by benefactors who wish to donate the artwork to a city as a gift to the public.
 "Famine" (1997), a series of sculptures by Rowan Gillespie depicting victims of the Great Famine, was commissioned by Norma Smurfit and donated to the city of Dublin, Ireland.
 The harrowing memorial has brought other commissions to Gillespie, who has created companion sculptures for the cities of Toronto and Boston.

 According to US copyright law, copyright holders have the sole right to distribute derivative works based on an original creation.
 This includes commissioned fan art, which is not in itself fair use.
-Sales of commissioned copyrighted material requires permission of the copyright owner.
+Sales of commissioned copyrighted material require permission of the copyright owner.
 The US also has agreements with most other countries regarding copyright and most respect each other's copyright laws.
 A full list of countries that comply with US copyright law and other information about US copyright law can be found on the US Government's copyright law website.